claudecodeguide.dev

 • Single-file edits

-• Tasks you've done many times before
+• Tasks you've done the same way dozens of times

 # Enable plan mode for the session